 Autonomy (energy consumption & battery)

-The tags’ autonomy must be pretty high (for example, several hours), so there is no need to recharge the tags’ batteries constantly.
+The tags’ autonomy must be pretty high (for example, several hours), so there is no need to constantly recharge the tags’ batteries.

 Size and Weight

 The size and weight of the tags must be minimal and light to be able to place them on any object.